moliver28/research-handbook/content/handbook/engineering/development/ops/deploy/environments/_index.md

 #### Bug fixing and prioritized work

 Team members self-schedule feature development.
-The manager may assign bugs or other important work directly to a team member.
+The EM may assign bugs or other important work directly to a team member.

 When severity labels are assigned/changed on a `~type::bug` issue, we aim to set/adjust the issue due date at the same time. everyone is encouraged to set the deadline based on the date of the last severity label update and [the SLA for the given severity](/handbook/engineering/infrastructure/engineering-productivity/issue-triage/#severity-slos).